Brands as Architectural Legacy

 Many employees, especially those who have just graduated, accept such high-pressure work as normal until they realize they are 1) overworked, 2) underpaid, and 3) under-appreciated.
 It’s not just the minions.
 Senior staff also jump ship if they have observed the food chain long enough to understand how it works and have come to the conclusion “I can do that!”
 They’re not driven by the desire to create architecture but by the desire to have the benefits of having their own branding machine. [c.f.
 Monetising Architectural Fame] Ken Shuttleworth famously departed Foster + Partners in 2004 to set up MAKE.
 How many of F+P’s designers jumped with him was never made public but rumours at the time put it around 30%.
-Within weeks, MAKE’s debut press release was a multicoloured building conspicuously not shaped like a gherkin.
+Within weeks, MAKE’s debut press release was a multicoloured building conspicuously shaped not like a gherkin.

 Equally sensationally, Joshua Prince Ramus, departed as head of OMA’s NY operation in 2000 to set up REX.
 The then website took pains to put some distance between them and OMA.
 Their current About page is not much different.

 We design collaborations rather than dictate solutions.
 The media sells simple, catchy ideas; it reduces teams to individuals and their collaborative work to genius sketches.
 The proliferation of this false notion of “starchitecture” diminishes the real teamwork that drives celebrated architecture.
 REX believes architects should guide collaboration rather than impose solutions.